BabylonJS/Documentation/content/features/featuresDeepDive/gui.md

 * Can’t have GUI elements directly within 3D scene (e.g. applied to meshes)
 * Can’t apply 3D post processing effects to overlaid HTML GUI elements
 * Can’t be used for fullscreen/native VR

+### HtmlMesh

+#### Pros

+* Use familiar HTML, CSS and front-end frameworks like Bootstrap, Tailwind, React, Vue, Svelte & Angular etc
+* Near unlimited flexibility & mobile responsiveness
+* High performance (as rendered by native browser rather than 3D engine)
+* Easier to make WCAG accessibility compliant

+#### Cons

+* Can’t be used in Native or WebXR
+* Cannot receive events from iframed content (unless same origin)
+* On iOS, pointer interaction with content requires clicking on content first
+* Small text can be blurry at some camera angles/distances

 ### Babylon 2D GUI